123456789_123456789_123456789_123456789_123456789_

 How I18n in Ruby on Rails Works

-Thus, the Ruby I18n gem is split into two parts:
+The Ruby I18n gem is split into two parts:

-As a user you should always only access the public methods on the I18n module, but it is useful to know about the capabilities of the backend.
+As a user you should only access the public methods on the I18n module, but it is useful to know about the capabilities of the backend.

 The most important methods of the I18n API are: